SumoLogic/sumologic-documentation/docs/cse/automation-service/use-cases.md

 Following are use cases that describe how to create automations for different situations.

-## Use case: Enable a simple enrichment
+## Simple use case: Enable an enrichment

-The following example adds a simple enrichment using the “IP Reputation V3” action from VirusTotal:
+The following example adds an enrichment using the “IP Reputation V3” action from VirusTotal:

 1. Edit the VirusTotal OIF resource:
    1. Click the **Configuration** button (gear icon) at the top of the UI.